EvanBurnette/wavChunks/README.md

 # wavChunks

+## What is this?

-Sample splitting proof of concept running completely in the browser
+It is a sample splitting proof of concept running completely in the browser

 ## Motivation